CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 <</dd_do>>
 ~~~~

-Recall that missing values (`.`) are [larger than any other values](data-manipulation.html#conditional-variable-generation).
-When sorting with missing
+Recall that missing values (`.`) are [larger than any other values][conditional variable generation].
+When sorting with missing values, they follow
-values, they follow this rule as well.
-If you want to treat missing values as smaller than all other values, you can pass the `mfirst` option to
+this rule as well.
+If you want to treat missing values as smaller than all other values, you can pass the `mfirst` option to `gsort`.
+Note this does
-`gsort`.
-Note this does *not* make missingness "less than" anywhere else, only for the purposes of the current sort.
+*not* make missingness "less than" anywhere else, only for the purposes of the current sort.

 Sorting strings does work and is done alphabetically.
 All capital letters are "less than" all lower case letters, and a blank string ("") is the
 "smallest".
 For example, if you have the strings "DBC", "Daa", "", "EEE", the sorted ascending order would be "", "DBC", "Daa", "EEE".
 The blank is